Last updated on May 3, 2024

 The Rules of Mileage Reimbursement

-First off, it’s worth mentioning that it is not mandatory for an employer or business to even have a mileage reimbursement policy, except in the state of California.
+First off, it’s worth mentioning that it is not mandatory for an employer or business to even have a mileage reimbursement policy, except in the state of California, Massachusetts, and Illinois.
 It is, however, recommended that employers offer some kind of plan to their employees – driving a vehicle for work is a large expense, and most employees expect some kind of reimbursement on their fixed and variable costs as they are not eligible for an itemized deduction since the 2017 Tax And Jobs Cut (TCJA).

 Nowadays, if employees don’t get reimbursed for their mileage, their salary is often effectively and drastically reduced, and those employees may look for work elsewhere.
 This is why it is typically the case that employers do provide some kind of plan, and there are many plans to choose from.
 The most common thing to do is simply to use the Internal Revenue Service’s (IRS) standard mileage rate, which accounts for both variable and fixed costs.